Real-world memory and the brain

 How do we construct and retrieve memories of complex real-world episodes?
 In this research we use realistic stimuli (such as movies and narratives) and behaviors (such as spoken recall) that contain rich natural semantics and unfold continuously across multiple timescales.
 Employing between-brain temporal and pattern analysis methods, we ask how mnemonic and sensory systems operate together dynamically to create the present moment.

-I am recruiting postdocs and lab manager!
+I am recruiting postdocs!

 Contact me by email if interested.